 Know your audience (for software asset management) and their needs

 It might surprise you as to how many different parts of your organization will be impacted by your software asset management capability (or lack of one).
 In understanding what currently happens, you’ll identify a variety of stakeholders.
-All of these will need to be involved in your formalized software asset management capability.
+All of these will need to be involved in your formalized capability.
 For example, IT, procurement, finance, legal, human resources (HR), supplier and contract management teams, and more.